Best Dehumidifier for Mold (2026)

 Do I need a pump?

-Only if your drain is higher than the dehumidifier outlet.
-If a floor drain is available, a simple gravity hose is cheaper and more reliable.
+Only if your drain is higher than the dehumidifier’s drain outlet.
+If you have a nearby floor drain, a simple gravity hose setup is usually cheaper and more reliable.

 Will a dehumidifier remove existing mold?

-No—it prevents new growth.
-Clean visible mold (per EPA guidance) and fix moisture sources (leaks, gutters), then run the dehumidifier to keep it from returning.
+No—its main job is preventing new growth by keeping humidity down.
+Clean visible mold (follow EPA guidance) and fix moisture sources (leaks, drainage, ventilation), then use the dehumidifier to help keep it from coming back.

 How loud are these?

-50-pint units typically run 49–54 dB (a box-fan hum).
-For bedrooms, consider a 30–35 pint model or place a 50-pint unit just outside the room with doors ajar.
+Many 50‑pint units run around 50–55 dB—similar to a steady box-fan hum.
+For bedrooms, consider a smaller unit or place a larger unit just outside the room with the door slightly open.

 Energy usage?